CloudSlang/docs/cloudslang_cli.rst

 --------------------------

 A system properties file is a type of CloudSlang file that contains a map of system property keys and values.
+If multiple system properties files are being used and they contain a system property with the same fully qualified name, the property in the file that is loaded last will overwrite the others with the same name.

+System property names (keys) can contain alphanumeric characters (A-Za-z0-9), underscores (_) and hyphens (-).
 For more information on the structure of system properties files see the :ref:`CloudSlang Files <cloudslang_files>` and :ref:`properties <properties>` sections of the DSL Reference.
-If multiple system properties files are being used and they contain a system property with the same fully qualified name, the property in the file that is loaded last will overwrite the others with the same name.

 System property files can be loaded automatically if placed in a folder or subfolder within ``cslang/configuration/properties``.
 If the flow or operation